silasbergen/STAT110-F17/README.md

 ### Announcements

-Install Tableau onto your computer by going to Control Panel --> Add Programs from the Network (must be on WSU WiFi)
+Please install the latest available version of JMP onto your computer as soon as you can.

 ### Resources